psychogun/psychogun.github.io/docs/freenas/LazyLibrarian-in-a-FreeNAS-iocage-jail.md

 Then move these folders into your Magazine folder, and hit Library Scan.

+### Create a label in deluge
+Open Deluge, Connection Manager and connect to your deluge daemon.
+Right-click on the Label pane to the left and press +Add Label, Name: lazylibrarian.

+Click Preferences and go to YaRSS2, then select the RSS Feeds tab.
+Add Feed and enter an appropriate RSS Feed Url with the correct category.
+Click Save.

+Select the Subscriptions tab and Add Subscription.

+Subscription name: Assorted Magazines
+RSS Feed: The one you added above
+Filter include (regex): assorted.magazines

+and then go to options, and select Label lazylibrarian.

 ### Is it a real hyphen?
 Check if the - (above) is really a real hyphen.